Isn’t it amazing to have a chocolate cake in under five minutes?

 Sometimes my little helper does the mixing and the stirring.
 These days when I tell him ‘let’s bake’, he is all excited and is ready to do the mixing.
 Guess he is getting the baking bug too 🙂

-After the first minute in the microwave the cake forms a dome and rises above the mug.
+For your information, after the first minute in the microwave, the cake forms a dome and rises above the mug.
 It settles down once the cooking time is over.

-I emptied it onto a plate and Cut into three pieces horizontally.
-The tiny pores explains how moist and airy the cake is.
+The tiny pores explain how moist and airy the cake is.
 I spread some melted chocolate, topped some raspberries and added two scoops of ice cream on the side.